AlteredAdmin/Quick-Gallery/README.md

 After making changes, rerun the `generate_gallery.py` script to regenerate the static pages.

-## License

-This project is open-source.
-Feel free to fork, modify, and use in your projects.

 ## Contributions

 Contributions, issues, and feature requests are welcome.
 For major changes, please open an issue first to discuss what you'd like to change.